A. Why is data protection important?

 Any data processing required for registration is based on Article 6.1 (b) of the GDPR.

 The hvv switch app gives you the option to make use of the mobility services of various mobility providers, and in the case of hvv ticketing to also avail of our own services.
 Depending on the mobility service you want to use, additional personal data and validations of your personal data will be required.

 For example, this might include specifying and validating your:

 If you don’t provide the required information or complete the required validation you will not be able to make use of the respective mobility service.

 For some mobility services you will also have to create a personal PIN.
 This PIN is then requested again as additional user identification before the start of each rental.
-This is the case, for instance, when renting a car sharing vehicle from SIXT share.
+This is the case, for instance, when renting a car sharing vehicle from SIXT share or MILES.

 Once you have successfully activated a particular mobility service, you will no longer be able to delete certain personal data from your user account yourself, as it is required and mandatory for using the mobility service you selected.
 You can make changes to your personal data, but this new data might have to be validated again.
 If you want to delete certain personal data that is absolutely necessary for use of a mobility service, you can do this by contacting our customer service.
 However, you will then no longer be able to use that service.

 With regard to hvv ticketing, we will process your contact and address data, after your account has been successfully activated, in order to inform you about contract-relevant changes to our products and our mobility services, and to send you other information that is legally required.

 In order to use a car sharing service, you must be in possession of a valid driving licence to drive a car.
 We offer you the option of having your identity and driving licence checked through the hvv switch app, with a video call, as part of the activation process for a car sharing service.
 Alternatively, you can also have your personal data and documentation validated in person at one of the hvv service points.